Eco city break in Glasgow

 Glasgow Science Centre

 Fun for the whole family, the Glasgow Science Centre offers an interactive and informative day out.
-Their ‘Powering the Future’ exhibit explores all things energy and their new floating wetlands have been welcoming wildlife.
+Their ‘Powering the Future’ exhibit explores all things energy and their floating wetlands have been welcoming wildlife.
 Head to glasgowsciencecentre.org to find out more.

 Parks and gardens